 Death is inevitable, though it’s a topic that not too many are comfortable discussing.
 However, when securing loved ones and life’s assets, those with life insurance policies have some key decisions to make.
 Among the most important are beneficiaries, who receive death benefits.

 One part that can get confusing is death benefits, especially when policyholders have a last will.
 A last will and testament is a separate document and often has to do with the policyholder’s assets, not their death benefit.

-When choosing beneficiaries for a will, it’s recommended to consider someone who will arrange last wishes and oversee that all last wishes are fulfilled.
+When choosing beneficiaries for a will, click here to learn how to create will, it’s recommended to consider someone who will arrange last wishes and oversee that all last wishes are fulfilled.
 The last will is how policyholders can designate their estate, passing it along to whomever they wish.